-Swim England/Institute of Swimming Coronavirus (COVID-19) FAQs8 April 2020
+Swim England/Institute of Swimming Coronavirus (Covid-19) FAQs28 January 2022

 Click or tap one of the topics below to head straight to those FAQs.
 Then click or tap the panels to reveal the answer to each question.

 Whilst the Government has removed the legal requirement to wear facemasks from January 2022, the government "suggests you continue to wear one in crowded and indoor spaces where you may come into contact with people you do not normally meet."
 Swim England echoes this suggestion and people should follow any procedures put in place at their venue.

 Whilst the Government has removed the requirement to maintain 1 metre + distance from people you do not live with, we would encourage all pool users to continue to be careful and to respect other peoples space.

 The Government has removed the capacity limits, therefore you can return to your pre Covid capacity levels, subject to agreement with your local venue and having carried out an appropriate risk assessment of your specific circumstances.